suachong/training/small_llm_pretraining/nemo/README.md

 #### Saving and restoring a checkpoint

 Large runs might need to span across multiple Slurm jobs, and we need to save and load checkpoints with contexts so that training can resume between jobs.
 To support this, we have added some environment variables.
-Please refer to `config_XXX.sh` for more details.
+Please refer to `config.sh` for more details.

 ### Optimizer spec